-A survey of human relations to include attitudes, selfconcepts, personal communication styles, motivation, goal setting, ethics, and managing change as applied to the business environment.
+This course provides a survey of human relations to include attitudes, self-concepts, personal communication styles, motivation, goal setting, and ethics.
+Students will also discuss managing change as applied to the business environment, and the foundational elements of professionalism in workplace relationships.